 Health iPhone Apps

 Unless you’ve living in under a rock, you’ve probably heard about RunKeeper, an iPhone app that using GPS technology to track you while running, walking, jogging, or even riding in a vehicle.
 In addition, data can be entered manually, which allows you to keep track of your fitness stats while on treadmills or at the gym.
-By using this app, you can avoid the cost of the expensive runner’s watches, plus keep track of your distance, pace, and calorie expenditure.
-RunKeeper also has its own website, which you can use to upload your data and share your stats with friends.
+You can use it if you are at the gym doing exercise, loosing the extra pounds you have on your body you can use this app and you will love it, and as a reminder remember that to have better results, you can go and check alpilean reviews By using this app, you can avoid the cost of the expensive runner’s watches, plus keep track of your distance, pace, and calorie expenditure.
+RunKeeper also has its own hookup sites, which you can use to upload your data and share your stats with friends.

 Extra cool feature: You can take photos on the iPhone while running, and images are automatically geo-tagged to appear on the map where they were taken.

 Going by today’s fast-paced program upgrading standards, the Open Culture application is an oldie but a goodie.
 Never thought you could get an inexpensive education?
 Good news – with Open Culture, you can.
 The application itself is free, and this educational media ain’t exactly Hooked on Phonics.
 You can take real college courses, listen to music and science podcasts, take language lessons, and download audio books.
 Let’s face it ? free knowledge is priceless.

 Extra cool feature: Did you read about the part where you can take free college courses?
 ‘Nuff said.